Register a boat

 Change or transfer your registration details

-You can change your boat registration details at a transport and motoring customer service centre or, if you live in a rural area, you can visit a QGAP office, Magistrates Court or local police station that provides registration services.
+You can change your boat registration details at a Department of Transport and Main Roads customer service centre or, if you live in a rural area, you can visit a QGAP office, Magistrates Court or local police station that provides registration services.
 Take with you a completed change of Queensland regulated ship particulars notification form (F3527).

 If you have sold your boat, you may be eligible to transfer the registration online as the seller.